Siguza/ios-build/README.md

 # ios-build

-A dumpyard for build files that have something to do with iOS.
+A dump-yard for build files that are in some way related to iOS.
 See individual folders for details.